srosanba/sas-custom-warnings/README.md

 ```
 putwarn    -> put 'W' 'ARNING: unexpected value for ' ;
 macputwarn -> %put %str(W)ARNING: ;
+ohbother   -> %put %str(W)ARNING: someone interrupted me in the middle of something';
 ```
 Having these abbreviations at the ready will cause you to put more custom warning messages in your programs, making you a safer and faster programmer.